Committee Member Lists: Current committee member lists are available on the IRB Rosters & Meeting Dates page.

-Note: The only exception to the requirement for prior IRB review and approval is when the changes are “necessary to eliminate apparent immediate hazards to the subject” (45 CFR 46.103.b.4, 21 CFR 56.108.a).
+Note: The only exception to the requirement for prior IRB review and approval is when the changes are “necessary to eliminate apparent immediate hazards to the subject” (45 CFR 46.103.b.4 (Common Rule), and 21 CFR 56.108.a).
 Investigators must still notify the IRB when such changes are made.

 - Continuing Review: Re-review of all projects involving human subjects is required at least annually for many studies.
 Minimal risk studies that are not subject to federal oversight may be eligible for extended approval (up to 3 years).
 Otherwise, continuing review is required …

 - even if the only study activity is patient follow-up, and